getgauge/gauge-python/README.md

 ### License

-The Gauge-Python is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Gauge-Python is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).